ritz078/emoji-assistant/Readme.md

 ### Known Issues
 Sometimes in Single Page Applications, the extension script isn't run at a proper time when the page updates due to the [inconsistent behaviour](http://stackoverflow.com/questions/27708352/chrome-tabs-onupdated-addlistener-called-multiple-times) of `chrome.tabs.onUpdated` API.
 In such cases you can manually trigger the extension by using the shortcut `Cmd/Ctrl + Alt + E`.

+### Disable smart suggestions
+In case you don't need smart suggestions or you feel that the suggestions are slow to come, you can disable smart suggestions by going to `Emoji assistant icon > Right Click > Options > Disable Smart Suggestions Checkbox`

 ### Todo